analytiq-hub/sigagent.github.io/_posts/2023-07-14-lexington.md

 Notes about Lexington

 #### Andrei's Resume
-- Candidate for School Committee
+- Candidate for School Committee circa 2005
 - Appropriation Committee member for about 3 years
 - Town Meeting member about 10 years
 - Candidate questionnaire, 2014-2018